design-first/system-runtime/README.md

 It is a 4-in-1 library:

-* it is a metamodel that help you to design components,
+* it is **a metamodel** that help you to design components,
-* it is a factory that creates components based on your design,
+* it is **a component factory** that creates components based on your design,
-* it is a worflow engine that checks at runtime if the signature of all methods of your components are compliant with your model and
+* it is **a worflow engine** that checks at runtime if the signature of all methods of your components are compliant with your model and
-* it is a micro NoSQL Database that stores your components and can export/import them into another monoco NoSQL Database.
+* it is **a micro NoSQL Database** that stores your components and can export/import them into another monoco NoSQL Database.

 Finally monoco help you to design, create and store components.